-Parents always ask how long their baby’s treatment should last for and the answer is difficult to be precise.
+Parents often ask us “How long will my baby’s plagiocephaly treatment take?” and the answer is difficult to be precise.
 The three main variables of treatment length are, whether the baby was born prematurely, the baby’s age at the start of treatment, the rate of head growth and the severity of the deformity.
 On average, babies wear the helmet for several months, typically ranging from 3 to 6 months.
 Throughout the treatment, regular follow-up visits with the healthcare provider are essential to monitor progress and make any necessary adjustments to the helmet.

 If the deformity is not large, we only need to add enough growth room to bring about correction.
 So, the younger that the baby is or for less severe deformity, the quicker the resulting treatment will be.
 Young babies of 4 months of age with a moderate deformity can complete treatment within 6 to 8 weeks.
 Older infants are growing more slowly and can have more rigid skull structures so these can take up to 3 to 6 months to complete treatment.